sohamphanseiitb/sohamphanseiitb/README.md

 ### Electives
   - [SC639](https://github.com/sohamphanseiitb/coursework-iitb/tree/main/SC639) : Mathematical Structures for Control
   - [AE759](https://github.com/sohamphanseiitb/coursework-iitb/tree/main/AE759) : Systems Engineering Principles
-    - Armed forces operating in the mountainous region near the Indo-China and Indo-Pakistan borders need to continuously patrol the borders for possible infiltration and             military activity by the enemy.
-This is currently executed by deploying personnel at critical locations.
-However, this arrangement falls short of round the clock                 surveillance and 100% coverage.
-Hence, there is a need to design an automated system that can ensure near 100% coverage in the critical areas and operate all the time.
-    - The project mission statement was : "To design and deploy an autonomous surveillance system for the Indian Army for operations near the Indo-China and Indo-Pakistan             Border".
-The project involved Systems Engineering Processes like *Business* or *Mission Analysis* Process, *Stakeholder requirements capture and analysis*, *System requirements definition, System hierarchy, Archirecture definition process, Design Definition Process, System Analysis process, Implementation process, Integration, Verification, Transition, Validation, Operation, Maintainance, Disposal etc., Aracadia, Capella implementation.

 ### Core Courses
 #### Spring 2021
 - [AE102](https://github.com/sohamphanseiitb/coursework-iitb/tree/main/AE102) : Data Analysis and Interpretation
-  - Cuorse Project: Analysis of Solar Eclipse Database: We try to explore _NASA's 5 Millenium Solar Eclipse Database_ with the help of statistical tools of Distribution Fitting, Sampling Distributions, Hypothesis Testing and Regression Analysis.
 - [AE234](https://github.com/sohamphanseiitb/coursework-iitb/tree/main/AE234) : Aircraft Propulsion
 - AE236 : Gas Dynamics
 - AE238 : Aerospace Structural Mechanics